minio/docs/source/reference/minio-mc-admin/mc-admin-user-add.rst

 .. mc-cmd:: ALIAS
    :required:

-   The :mc-cmd:`alias <mc alias>` of a configured MinIO deployment on which the command creates the new user.
+   The :mc-cmd:`alias <mc alias>` of a configured MinIO deployment on which to create the new user.

 .. mc-cmd:: SECRETKEY
    :required: